hal9000-swarm/swarm-control-center-deployment-template/README.md

 The docker registry key and the bacpac storage key can be found in 1Password ('swarm docker registry' and 'data discovery storage account key')

-The scc frontend name has to be corresponding to the reply URI of the AD Application. e.g. 'test-swarm-control-center' if the reply-URI is https://test-swarm-control-center.azurewebsites.net
+The service name has to be the same as the instancename choosen for the enterprise application.

 Your SCC with data-discovery should be up and running after everything has deployed and all docker-containers are running.
 (CUBEJS_AD_APP_TENANT has to be set manually again.)

 DPS-Enrollment-group still has to be created in order to add devices to the control center.
 CUBEJS_AD_APP_TENANT has to be set manually again.

+Azure iot hub deployment also has to be put on the iot-hub by hand.